 It’s all too easy to fall in love with Beaune.
 Even in France, with its overwhelming abundance of charming small towns, Beaune is a standout.
 Perfectly formed, well-bred and subtly vivacious, it has truly mastered the art of eating, drinking, and living well.

-The very first stop on B&R’s signature Burgundy Biking trip (still a best-seller today), it’s easy to see just why Beaune has captivated us for years and years.
+The very first stop on B&R’s signature Burgundy Wine Country Biking trip (still a best-seller today), it’s easy to see just why Beaune has captivated us for years and years.
 We’ve spent decades here nurturing our roots in the hallowed soil, which grows the finest Grands Crus you’ve ever tasted.

 Experience Burgundy With B&R